 You’ll also want to update your medication list and keep it handy.
 In the event you need emergency care or hospitalization due to COVID-19, doctors will need to know what types of Parkinson’s medications you’re taking to prevent dangerous drug interactions.

 How We Protect You When You Need Care

 If you or a loved one receives any home health care for Parkinson’s disease, know that our providers take all appropriate safety precautions like wearing masks and washing their hands thoroughly before, during and after each visit.

 When you come to an AdventHealth facility for care, you can feel safe knowing that we’re taking enhanced safety measures for your protection during your visit.
 They include:

 We have no shortages of personal protective equipment (PPE) and masks are required for all at our facilities.

-Everyone you come into contact with has their temperature checked before being allowed in.
-Every entrance.
+Have peace of mind that everyone you come into contact with has their temperature checked upon arrival.
 Every facility.
-Everyone entering.
+Every time.